localstack/docs/content/en/references/external-ports.md

 {{< /command >}}

 By customizing the `GATEWAY_LISTEN` and `EXTERNAL_SERVICE_PORTS_START`/`EXTERNAL_SERVICE_PORTS_END` values for each instance, you can ensure that they operate on distinct port ranges, preventing any conflicts and enabling smooth execution of multiple LocalStack instances.
+Please make sure to set `MAIN_CONTAINER_NAME` for following usages of the LocalStack CLI to specify which instance of LocalStack you want to address with the specific CLI command.